fanbyprinciple/fastai/README.md

 # fastai

-my fast.ai v3 and v4 repo :smile_cat:
+my fast.ai fastbook and v4 repo :smile_cat:

 fastai makes me happy, to be able to finally put ml into practice !